flipperdevices/flipperzero-firmware/documentation/ExpansionModules.md

 ### Control frame

-CONTROL frames are used to control various aspects of the communication.
-As of now, the sole purpose of CONTROL frames is to start and stop the RPC session.
+CONTROL frames are used to control various aspects of the communication and enable/disable various device features.

 | Header (1 byte) | Contents (1 byte) | Checksum (1 byte) |
 |-----------------|-------------------|-------------------|